BattletechModders/BetterAI/README.md

 ### Instructions:

     Copy Better AI folder in to Mods folder created for ModTek.
+Remove older Better AI folder if present.

 ### Full change log can be found here: